shadowy-pycoder/go-http-proxy-to-socks/README.md

 # (or proxy chain, see  chain_len) from the list.
 # this option is good to test your IDS :)

-# round_robin - Not supported
+# round_robin - Each connection will be done via chained proxies
+# of chain_len length
+# all proxies chained in the order as they appear in the list
+# at least one proxy must be online to play in chain
+# (dead proxies are skipped).
+# the start of the current proxy chain is the proxy after the last
+# proxy in the previously invoked proxy chain.
+# if the end of the proxy chain is reached while looking for proxies
+# start at the beginning again.
+# These semantics are not guaranteed in a multithreaded environment.

 chain:
-  type: strict # dynamic, strict, random
+  type: strict # dynamic, strict, random, round_robin
-  length: 2 # maximum number of proxy in a chain (works only for random chain)
+  length: 2 # maximum number of proxy in a chain (works only for random chain and round_robin chain)
 proxy_list:
   - address: 127.0.0.1:1080
     username: username # username and password are optional